Posted on: August 24, 2021

-In our last article – How to make the most of business awards in your marketing part 1 – we examined what you need to consider before deciding whether to go for a specific award.
+In our last article – Choosing the right business award to go for– we examined what you need to consider before deciding whether to go for a specific award.
 We also talked about how to create an impressive submission.
-In this piece we now turn to how you can make the most of the numerous marketing opportunities that surround participating in a business awards event.

 Making the most of a business award’s marketing opportunities